Science fiction in Scotland

 J T McIntosh collection consists of English and foreign language editions of his works, anthologies and science fiction periodicals.

-Listen to John Birch, our own sci-fi expert at NLS, talk about the appeal of science fiction.
+Listen to John Birch, a former sci-fi expert at the Library, talk about the appeal of science fiction.
 Watch video.

-Visit the Scotland's science fiction treasures page for an overview of NLS sci-fi collections.
+Visit the Scotland's science fiction treasures page for an overview of our sci-fi collections.